 Moonage Daydream – The Life and Times of Ziggy Stardust

-The shoot took place in January 1973, at Duffy’s photographic studio at 151a King Henry’s Road in Swiss Cottage, north London.
+The shoot most likely took place on 21 January 1973, at Duffy’s photographic studio at 151a King Henry’s Road in Swiss Cottage, north London.
 Bowie was shot while wearing nothing but white underwear and the makeup on his face – even his eyebrows were plucked.
 His body was also given a purple wash, to make him look otherworldly and statuesque.

 His appearance then was bizarre even off-stage.
 His white skin had a waxy translucence and his eyebrows were plucked right off.
 He looked as if the blood had fled his face into that alien hair.
 His clothes were that pre-punk style he created with a sidelong glance at the ’50s – tight fitting, black and savage colours, more plastic than glitter – the glitter was in his eyes, unnaturally bright.